automatecloud/dsc_collection/README.md

 * registry.pp - Example how to manage different Registry keys and values.
 * service.pp - Example how to manage a service
 * userandgroup.pp - Example how to manage a local user and a local group.
+* webpage.pp - Example how to install IIS, .NET ASP 4.5, IIS by installing from a ZIP file available via local or UNC path.

 ## Usage